Iain-S/brutus/doc/mp3_support.md

-# MP3 playback support in Julius
+# MP3 playback support in Brutus

-Julius currently supports the playback of MP3 files instead of the original, low-quality wav files.
+Brutus currently supports the playback of MP3 files instead of the original, low-quality wav files.

 If you have the high-quality MP3 files that were once available from the [Sierra Website](http://web.archive.org/web/20000303064239/www.caesar3.com/downloads.shtml),